 Individual is unable to obtain acceptable evidence

-If an individual is unable to obtain acceptable evidence of parentage Child Support in Services Australia will reject their application.
+If an individual is unable to obtain acceptable evidence of parentage, then Child Support will reject their application.
 Once notified that their application is unsuccessful, the individual should be referred to Legal Aid or a solicitor for assistance to establish the payer's (1.1.P.72) identity.

 Note: Individuals should be advised that if they choose to use a private solicitor they must pay all associated costs, unless any are covered by Legal Aid.